-Synaesthesia is more common in autismNovember 19th, 2013 in Autism spectrum disorders /
+Synaesthesia is more common in autismNovember 19, 2013 in Medicine & Health / Autism spectrum disorders

 People with autism are more likely to also have synaesthesia, suggests new research in the journal Molecular Autism.